The Hopf structure of symmetric group characters as symmetric functions

-\begin{subsection}{Products of induced trivial characters} A combinatorial interpretation for the Kronecker product of two complete symmetric functions expanded in the complete basis is listed as Exercise 23 (e) in section I.7 of \cite{Mac} and Exercise 7.84 (b) in \cite{Stanley}.
+A combinatorial interpretation for the Kronecker product of two complete symmetric functions expanded in the complete basis is listed as Exercise 23 (e) in section I.7 of \cite{Mac} and Exercise 7.84 (b) in \cite{Stanley}.
 The earliest reference to this result that we are aware of is due to Garsia and Remmel \cite{GR}.
 The formula for this Kronecker product is

 summed over all matrices $M$ of non-negative integers with $\ell(\la)$ rows, $\ell(\mu)$ columns and row sums are given by the vectors $\la$ and column sums by the vector $\mu$.
 For $\lambda, \mu, \nu\vdash n$, we define $d_{\lambda \mu\nu}$ as the coefficient of $h_\nu$ in $h_\lambda \ast h_\mu$.